ttwardz/bum-notes-blog/_posts/2025-12-03-clew-i-built-an-iOS-app.md

 For a more complete rundown of what I'm working on, check out the [roadmap on the Clew website](https://getclew.com/roadmap/){:target="_blank"}.

 If you like the app, let me know!
 And if there's a feature that you'd love to see (or a bug you spot), [send me an email](mailto:help@getclew.com) and I'll see what I can do. 📱

-{% comment %}
-Put this in the "I started learning..." line in the intro:

-> And if you want to know more about how I built the app, check out my post: [How I Learned iOS Software Development by Building an App]({% post_url 2025-12-05-how-i-learned-iOS-development-building-clew %}).

-> It might be both a lot harder and a lot easier than you'd think...
-{% endcomment %}